 Get involved in the most rewarding time you'll spend on two wheels.

-From there additional levels of licensing can be obtained through additional training and professional development.
+- From there, obtain higher levels of licensing through additional training and professional development

 Coach Licensing and License Renewal

 - NICA Coaches’ Licensing and License Renewal opens on April 1 of each year in the Pit Zone.

 - Your head coach needs to “invite” you into the PItZone to begin the licensing process.

 - Head Coaches not registered in the Pit Zone should contact the MN League Director to be invited to register as a head coach